zacwong2151/tp/docs/team/zacwong2151.md

 title: "Zac's Project Portfolio Page"
 ---

-### Project: AddressBook Level 3
+### Project: iVolunteer

 iVolunteer is an application for volunteer coordinators to manage volunteers, events, and their interactions.
 The user interacts with it using a CLI, with a GUI created with JavaFX.
-It is written in Java with about 21 kLoC.
+It is written in Java with about 14 kLoC.

 Given below are my contributions to the project.